George Wythe: Revolution

 The next royal governor, John Murray, 4th Earl of Dunmore, brought Wythe and Virginia to the brink of revolution.
 Dunmore arrived in Williamsburg from New York on September 26, 1771.
 Rumors of his rule as New York's governor, which included accusations of graft and companions roughing up local judges, soon followed.
-Although some cheered his military offensive against the Indians (later known as Lord Dunmore's War) as strengthening Virginia's land claims, Wythe, Jefferson and many others took offense at Dunmore's haughty personality.
+Although some cheered his military offensive against the Indians (later known as Lord Dunmore's War) as strengthening Virginia's land claims, Wythe, Jefferson, and many others took offense at Dunmore's haughty personality.
 Dunmore attempted to govern without the burgesses, but counterfeiting and other money troubles forced him to convene the assembly in early 1773.
-Delegates began by voicing concerns that suspects in the burning of the revenue vessel Gaspee in Rhode Island could be tried in England.
+Delegates began by voicing concerns that suspects who burned the revenue vessel Gaspee in Rhode Island could be tried in England.
 When on March 3, 1773, they resolved to establish a Committee of Correspondence, Dunmore prorogued (postponed) the assembly.
 Moreover, Parliament passed the Tea Act in May 1773, and on December 16, the Sons of Liberty instigated the Boston Tea Party.
 Dunmore tried to reconvene the delegates the following May.
 On May 24, 1774, the House of Burgesses passed a resolution declaring June 1 as a day of fasting and prayer, which resolution Wythe signed and posted.
 Enraged, Dunmore dissolved the assembly.
 The delegates moved to conduct their business at the Raleigh Tavern and met again in mid-March in Richmond.

 Wythe attended the Second Virginia Convention as Williamsburg's representative.
 The meeting was held in St. John's Episcopal Church.
-Patrick Henry stirred the delegates with his "Give me liberty, or give me death!" speech.
-The delegates agreed to convene militia, and the prospect of armed resistance caused Dunmore to try to remove military supplies from Williamsburg to the British naval ships offshore.
+Patrick Henry stirred the delegates with his "Give me liberty or give me death!" speech.
+The delegates agreed to convene militia, and the prospect of armed resistance caused Dunmore to try to remove gunpowder stores from Williamsburg to Royal Navy ships stationed offshore.
 Wythe enlisted in the militia immediately upon returning home.
-In the Gunpowder Incident of April 20, 1775, Peyton Randolph, Robert Carter Nicholas, and Carter Braxton helped defuse Henry's attempt to force return of the gunpowder by negotiating payment from Dunmore.
+In the Gunpowder Incident of April 20, 1775, Peyton Randolph, Robert Carter Nicholas, and Carter Braxton helped defuse Henry's attempt to force the return of the gunpowder by negotiating payment from Dunmore.

 On May 10, 1775, the Second Continental Congress convened in Philadelphia.
 When war seemed inevitable, Wythe was elected as Virginia's delegate to replace George Washington, who took command of the Continental Army.
 George and Elizabeth Wythe moved to Philadelphia by September and were inoculated against smallpox, as were fellow delegate Francis Lightfoot Lee and his lady and others.
 By October, Jefferson had rejoined the Congress to work with his former teacher and the other delegates, although personal tragedy forced him to leave for five months in the winter and spring.
-Wythe accepted many assignments relating to military, currency and other matters.
+Wythe accepted many assignments relating to the military, currency, and other matters.
 He, John Dickinson and John Jay also went to New Jersey that winter and convinced that colony's assembly to maintain a united front.